 Some treatments, such as chemotherapy agents, can also result in anemia due to bone marrow suppression.

-The condition can be chronic or life-threatening.
+The condition can be chronic or life threatening.
 Further blood tests are essential to identify the cause of the anemia, as doctors treat AHA differently from other conditions.

 CLL results from gene mutations within the DNA of blood-producing cells.
-These mutations trigger the body to produce abnormal lymphocytes, which are ineffective at fighting off infection.
+These mutations trigger the body to produce abnormal lymphocytes, which are ineffective at fighting infection.
 They also interfere with the balance of other types of blood cells, including RBCs.
 A reduction in RBCs may trigger CLL-related anemia.

 Studies suggest that the impact of CLL-related anemia on a person’s quality of life depends on the severity of the anemia.
 Factors that play a role in the severity of CLL-related anemia include: